Astrap1/Orpits-0x02/README.md

 The Notepad (18 May - 31 May)
 - Blank page for users to type
 - Has all the standard features with good markup system
-- Able to save and export (.x2 format)
+- Able to save notes in `.x2` format and export them as PDF files

 # Feature 2
 The // Registry (1 Jun - 11 Jun)